timmmGZ/Voice-Recognition/README.md

 # Voice-Recognition
-This is a demo, the code is not formatted yet
+This program is a demo
 Performance development in progress
+Check the visual step by step processing and result in colab: https://colab.research.google.com/drive/1r3CrQwRuvIeA7wbcQPywopv0zOgyOkVE?usp=share_link
-Run to install the libs
+For the program, run to install the libs
 ```
  pip install -r requirements.txt
 ```